What consent do you need?

 Removal/Variation of Conditions

-Whether you are extending your home or business property, changing the use of an existing building, planning to erect a new one or an entire residential estate, we assist our clients in producing schemes that meet their needs, whilst at the same time ensuring the best prospects of obtaining planning permission.
-We can produce the necessary documentation and drawings to support the application for submission to the Local Planning Authority.
+Whether you are extending your home or business property, changing the use of an existing building, planning to erect a new one or an entire residential estate, I assist clients in producing schemes that meet their needs, whilst at the same time ensuring the best prospects of obtaining planning permission.
+I can produce the necessary documentation and drawings to support the application for submission to the Local Planning Authority.
 Please click here for more information regarding our architectural services.

 Already have your plan drawings?
-No problem, we can take it from here!
+No problem, I can take it from here.

-In preparing your statement of case, we will produce one or more of the following documents, depending on what you're applying for and the constraints of the site -
+In preparing your statement of case, I will produce one or more of the following documents, depending on what you're applying for and the constraints of the site -

 Design and Access Statement

-To satisfy the council's requirements, depending on the extent of the planning constraint we may refer to our third-party contractors which specialise in the relevant field.
-We can therefore provide you with arboricultural, ecological, noise, archaeological, contamination and socioeconomic reports, transport surveys, transport plans, drainage schemes, biodiversity audits and lighting assessments which you may need to support your application.
+To satisfy the council's requirements, depending on the extent of the planning constraint I may refer to our third-party contractors which specialise in the relevant field.
+I can therefore provide you with arboricultural, ecological, noise, archaeological, contamination and socioeconomic reports, transport surveys, transport plans, drainage schemes, biodiversity audits and lighting assessments which you may need to support your application.

 Perhaps you believe someone else's proposal will have a negative impact on you and your property?

-If so, please express your concerns to us and leave it in our hands to put forward robust arguments against the case in a clear and comprehensive objection letter.
+If so, please express your concerns and leave it in my hands to put forward robust arguments against the case in a clear and comprehensive objection letter.

 Many clients come to GCPP after they have been refused planning permission.
 Fortunately, there is an appeal process that is independent of the local authority.
 The Planning Inspectorate is a government agency that considers appeals.

 GCPP has extensive experience in planning appeals for both private sector clients and local authorities.
-Moreover, one of our Directors, Shaun Greaves, has extensive experience as a planning inspector, determining appeals against the decisions of local authorities.
-We are therefore well placed to handle your appeal if you decide on this process.
-We will advise you of your options and prospects so that you can decide what to do.
+I am therefore well placed to handle your appeal if you decide on this process.
+I will advise you of your options and prospects so that you can decide what to do.

 There are four types of appeal procedure -